-When most people think of pollinators, they think of honey bees.
+When most people think of pollinators, they think of honeybees.
 They’re actually an introduced species from Europe used for pollinating agricultural crops, and producing beeswax and honey.
-You’ve probably heard that honey bees are suffering, especially from parasites, diseases, and pesticide use.
-Lucky for us, they have their bee keepers to care and advocate for them, and lots of researchers studying how to help them.
+You’ve probably heard that honeybees are suffering, especially from parasites, diseases, and pesticide use.
+Lucky for us, they have their professional beekeepers to care and advocate for them, and lots of researchers studying how to help them.
 For interesting news on current bee research, listen to the PolliNation podcast from Oregon State University.

-I don’t have a honey bee hive, but they do visit my garden.
+I don’t have a honeybee hive, but honeybees do visit my garden.
 According to an Ottawa Citizen article, “From O-Town to Bee City?
 There’s a buzz about beekeeping in the capital“, Ottawa zoning by-laws allow bee hives only in rural areas, not within the city.
 The Ontario Bees Act prohibits beehives near dwellings, community centres and parks.
-Regardless, people are keeping honey bees in Ottawa unhindered, unless there are complaints.
+Regardless, some people are keeping backyard bee hives in Ottawa unhindered, unless there are complaints.
 It is encouraging to see that so many people care about the plight of pollinators and want to help them.

 Fortunately, you don’t need to become a beekeeper to help pollinators.
-You can create a garden that will help all pollinators: honey bees, as well as butterflies, bumblebees, and the many other kinds of native bees that already live in our midst.
+You can create a garden that will help all pollinators: honeybees, as well as butterflies, bumblebees, and the many other kinds of native bees that are also suffering population decline.

 Native bees need help too

-Before I began learning about pollinator gardening, I had no idea that there are around 400 different kinds of native, wild bee species in Ontario.
-I had noticed bumblebees, and metallic, green sweat bees, but that was about it.
+Before I learned about pollinator gardening, I had no idea that there are 400 different kinds of native, wild bee species in Ontario.
+I had noticed bumblebee and green sweat bees, but that was about it.
 Native bees actually vary greatly in size and appearance.
 These beautiful posters from the Pollinator Partnership and author Heather Holm illustrate the incredible diversity of native bees throughout North America.
-There is comparatively little attention paid to native bees, or information known about them.
+There is comparatively little attention paid to native bees by researchers, so less is known about them.

 Like most insects all over the world, their populations are declining.
-In fact, some research is showing that honey bees may actually harm native bee populations by out-competing them for food resources.
+In fact, some studies show that honeybees may actually harm native bee populations by out-competing them for food, and by spreading parasites and diseases.
 This article from NPR, Honeybees Help Farmers, but They Don’t Help the Environment, summarizes the issue.

 To ensure that native bees have a chance to survive and thrive, we should also provide habitat and native plants that cater to their unique needs.
 So, my pollinator garden is designed for native bees, and other native pollinators like butterflies.
-In my garden, I have noticed that honey bees prefer non-native plants, while the native bees favour native pollen and nectar sources.
-I like to think that by including a variety of flowers, I am helping all the pollinators that visit my garden.
+In my garden, I have noticed that honeybees prefer non-native plants, while the native bees favour native pollen and nectar sources.
+By including a variety of flowers, I am helping all the pollinators that visit my garden.